janit/TypeScriptGeneratorBundle/README.md

 TypeScript is a superscript of JavaScript that adds strong typing and other features on top of JS.
 Automatically generated classes can be useful, for example when using a simple JSON API to communicate to a JavaScript client.
 This way you can get typing for your API responses in an easy way.

+This is currently very basic feature wise.
+It is also tightly coupled to the Symfony Framework, but could be extracted.
+Feel free to build on this or use as inspiration to build something completely different.

 ## Installation

 As a Symfony bundle you'll need to start by add the package to your project with composer: